fluxcd/flux/site/helm-integration.md

----
-title: Using Flux with Helm
+# Using Flux with Helm
-menu_order: 90
----

 - [Using Flux with Helm](#using-flux-with-helm)
   * [The `HelmRelease` custom resource](#the-helmrelease-custom-resource)